Bachelor of Nursing

 On-campus students experience a variety of teaching approaches including lectures, tutorials, online activities and video-linked or podcast virtual classes.
 The method of teaching may vary from unit to unit.

-Some units in this course are also available by distance education.
-Our distance education study option is highly interactive and strives to promote collaboration and a sense of community.
+Some units in this course are also available online.
+Our online study option is highly interactive and strives to promote collaboration and a sense of community.
 Students may receive a combination of podcast or video-linked lectures, electronic study materials, workshops, online discussion forums and virtual classes.
 The method of teaching may vary from unit to unit.

 Please note: All students will be required to attend intensive workshops at the Gold Coast campus: One week full-time in Session 1 (Week 1), and two weeks full-time in Session 2 (Weeks 1 and 2).
 Attendance is mandatory.
 The benefit of intensive delivery is that students attend classes for a few days in a Teaching Session.
 The intensive tutorials enable students to gain the benefits of meeting academic staff, meeting their peers, having discussions and networking, while also having exposure to resources available for students.
 Teaching is supplemented by online material and support via 'MySCU'.